mxahan/mxahan.github.io/_posts/2020-05-15-PaperList.md

 1. Fernando, Basura, Hakan Bilen, Efstratios Gavves, and Stephen Gould.
 "Self-supervised video representation learning with odd-one-out networks."
 In Proceedings of the IEEE conference on computer vision and pattern recognition, pp. 3636-3645.
 2017.

 1. Wu, Zhirong, Yuanjun Xiong, Stella X. Yu, and Dahua Lin.
 "Unsupervised feature learning via non-parametric instance discrimination."
 In Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition, pp. 3733-3742.
 2018.
+  - non-parametric classifier via feature representation
+  - Memory bank stores instance features (used for kNN classifier)
+    - Dimention reduction
+  - Experiments
+    - obj detect and image classification
+  - connect to
+    - selfsupervised learning (related works) and Metric learning (unsupervised fashion)
+    - NCE (to tackle class numbers) - [great idea, just contrast with everything else in E we get the classifier]
+  - instance-level discrimination, non-parametric classifier.
+    - compared with known example (non-param.)
+  -  interesting setup section 3
+    - representation -> class (image itself) (compare with instance) -> loss function (plays the key role to distinguish)
+    - NCE from memory bank
+    - Monte carlo sampling to get the all contrastive normalizing value for denominator
+    - proximal parameter to ensure the smoothness for the representations

 1. Sermanet, Pierre, Corey Lynch, Yevgen Chebotar, Jasmine Hsu, Eric Jang, Stefan Schaal, Sergey Levine, and Google Brain.
 "Time-contrastive networks: Self-supervised learning from video."
 In 2018 IEEE International Conference on Robotics and Automation (ICRA), pp. 1134-1141.
 IEEE, 2018.
   - Multi view point [same times are same, different time frames are different]